 Daniel Imhoff is the author of Food Fight:The Citizen's Guide to the Next Food and Farm Bill and numerous essays and books, including CAFO: The Tragedy of Industrial Animal Factories;Farming with the Wild: Enhancing Biodiversity on Farms and Ranches; and Paper or Plastic: Searching for Solutions to an Overpackaged World.
 He is the co-founder of Watershed Media, a nonprofit research institution and publishing house, and co-founder of the Wild Farm Alliance, a national organization that promotes farming systems that accommodate wild nature.
 He lives on a small homestead farm in northern California.

-Daniel Adel — Intern, Earth Island Journal
+Daniel Adel — Contributor, Earth Island Journal

 Daniel Grossman has been a print journalist and radio and web producer for 25 years.
 He has reported from all seven continents including from near to both the south and north poles.
 View a selection of his work at dangrossmanmedia.com